-After installing Symantec Endpoint Protection (SEP), the following problems are observed:
+After installing Symantec Endpoint Protection (SEP) you observe the following:

-The traffic to the Download Insight servers is blocked when using proxy servers with authentication that are defined by URL or .PAC proxy settings.
+- Traffic to the Download Insight servers is blocked when using proxy servers with authentication defined by URL or .PAC proxy settings.

-Ping submissions: These submissions are per definition type (AV for example.) and allow Symantec to judge the effectiveness of a set of definitions that are not yet taking any action (Beta detections) based on the number of "Pings" each detection/definition creates.
-For example, if a detection creates a storm of ping replies to Symantec, this detection may be a false positive detection and will be investigated for effectiveness.
+Ping submissions are per definition type (for example, antivirus), and allow Symantec to judge the effectiveness of a set of definitions that are not yet taking any action, such as beta detections, based on the number of "pings" each detection or definition creates.
+For example, if a detection creates a number of ping replies to Symantec, this detection may be a false positive detection and will be investigated for effectiveness.

 This system and related URLs are part of Symantec's false positive avoidance system.

-CAT submissions: Client Authentication Token.
+Client Authentication Token.
 This is how a client authenticates itself to Symantec to make use of the reputation servers for Download Insight, for example.
+This is required.

-Error submissions: If SEP generates an error report due to a component crash, this URL is how the SEP install reports the error and associated data back to Symantec.
+If SEP generates an error report due to a component crash, SEP uses this URL to report the error and associated data back to Symantec.

 Data sent back to the client from a reputation query.